udecode/plate/packages/editor/combobox/README.md

-# Plate combobox UI
+# Plate combobox

-This package implements the combobox UI for Plate.
+This package implements the combobox for Plate.

 ## Documentation